Center Valley, Pennsylvania: Commerce and businesses

+Demographics

+As of 2021, 10,345 people are living in Center Valley.
+The racial breakdown of the valley is 86.8% White, 5.3% Hispanic, 0.7% African American, 3.1% Asian, and 4.2% other.

+Last updated in 2021, it was said that the average income of Center Valley is higher than the average overall in the United States.
+The average earning per household is around $122,000.

 Education

 Primary and secondary education

 Center Valley is part of the Southern Lehigh School District.
-Students in grade nine through 12 attend Southern Lehigh High School in Center Valley.
+Students in grades nine through 12 attend Southern Lehigh High School in Center Valley.

+Southern Lehigh School District has a total of 3,047 students as of the 2023–2024 school year and a total of 196 teachers.

 Colleges and universities

 Two campuses of higher education are located in Center Valley: